MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/united-health-care.md

 logo: ../img/logo/united-health.png
 ---

-<p class="lead-p">United Healthcare partned with Pixelfarm to build out an interactive game center for their users.
+<p class="lead-p">United Healthcare partnered with Pixelfarm to build out an interactive game center for their users.
 They needed the games to meet or exceed the guidelines set forth by the Web Content Accessibility Guidelines(WCAG) so that they could adhere to the American's with Disabilities Act. <br><br>So I built out some amazing, accessible, and responsive web games.
 How cool is that?</p>

 ## Game Center
 The hub of all the games needed to showcase everything that United Healthcare could offer.
 All of the games were reviewed and were tagged with appropriate considerations.
 Some games has special considerations for screen reader support, keyboard-only play, difficulty selection, and vertical only support.
 This allowed folks who might have cognitive, visual, and motor impairments to better control how they would like to play.